William Leete: Career

+Personal life

+He married three times.
+His first wife, and mother of all ten of his known children, was Anne Payne, daughter of Reverend John Payne of Southoe.
+They married on 1 August 1636, and she died on 1 September 1668.
+His second wife, whom he married on 7 April 1670, was Sarah, widow of Henry Rutherford; she died on 10 February 1673.
+His third wife was Mary, widow successively of Francis Newman and Reverend Nicholas Street; she died on 13 December 1683.

+He had 9 children who were, John Leete, Andrew Leete, William Leete, Abigail Leete Woodbridge, Caleb Leete, Gratiana Leete, Peregrine Leete, Joshua Leete, Anna Leete Trowbridge.

 Death and legacy

 Leete moved from Guilford to Hartford, Connecticut where he died in April 1683.
 He is interred there in Hartford's Ancient Burying Ground.
 His third wife survived him for several months, dying on 13 December 1683.
-Leete's Island in Guilford/Branford, Connecticut is named for him.
+Leete's Island in Guilford/Branford, Connecticut, is named for him.